angular/bower-material/README.md

 > Note that the above sample references the 0.9.4 CDN release.
 Your version will change based on the latest stable release version.

-## Jasmine Testing with Angular Material
+## Unit Testing with Angular Material

 <br/>
 If you are using Angular Material and will be using Jasmine to test your own custom application code, you will need to also load two (2) Angular mock files: